NZGSS Hinemoa: History

 Captain John Bollons was a notable master of the steamer from 1898; Bollons Island in the Antipodes Islands is named after him.
 Another to serve aboard the Hinemoa was William Edward Sanders, who won a Victoria Cross during World War I.

 It had a sister ship, the GSS Stella, which carried out similar duties over the same time period.
 After its decommissioning in 1944, it was rejected for scrapping due to an oversupply at the time.

+A 1919 photo album from the ship was found in a Danish antique shop and brought to Canterbury Museum in 2023.
+It is unknown how or when the album came to Denmark.